The School For Scandal

 Maria looks disapprovingly at Backbite and Mrs Candour.

-The gossips … Lady Sneerwell (Serena Evans), Mrs Candour (Maggie Sneed), Crabtree (David Killick) and Sir Benjamin Backbite (Grant Gillespie) are magnificent.
+The gossips … Lady Sneerwell (Serena Evans), Mrs Candour (Maggie Steed), Crabtree (David Killick) and Sir Benjamin Backbite (Grant Gillespie) are magnificent.
 Maggie Sneed brings malicious power to the comedy.

 Charles Surface (Nigel Harman) is the good brother who has been painted as a dissolute n’er do-well.
 Sheridan holds his appearance back late in the play.
 It’s an interesting device for the most-talked about and maligned character to be first seen such a long way into the plot.